Alexander Thiele

 Note (and a bit of a warning): At the moment, AfterAgent only supports * for the "matcher".
 The downside?
 It runs every single turn, even if you didn't touch a line of code.
 It’s like a personal trainer who makes you do 20 pushups every time you just look at a dumbbell.
 I really hope they fix this soon!

 Hooks communicate with the Gemini CLI using a simple JSON structure to issue a decision: allow or deny.
-This creates a powerful, automated verification loop.
+This creates a powerful, automated self-correction cycle.

 #!/bin/bash